-In the fourth industrial revolution, every organization must successfully leverage their data to better serve their customers and more effectively run their business.
+In the fourth industrial revolution, every organization must successfully leverage its data to better serve its customers and more effectively run its business.
 And while machine learning and artificial intelligence were historically viewed as a competitive advantage, they will become an essential part of every business process.
-They well become necessary.
+They may well become necessary.
 However, the journey to bringing these techniques to production is challenging.
-Hurdles exist, in technical implementation and talent acquisition.
+Hurdles exist in technical implementation and talent acquisition.

+Sarah Aerni examines the lessons learned in business, technology, and the process undertaken by Salesforce Einstein, an agile partner to over 100,000 customers.
+How does Salesforce achieve this scale?
+Hear about use cases, oft-missed foundational elements for deployment, and the evaluations that must happen along the way and learn to achieve and sustain models in production—and where to go from there.
+Sarah shares the company’s perspectives on how to measure and achieve success for data science in production.
 The foundational elements of any platform are the ability for data scientists to experiment and rapidly deploy to production.
-With our open-source autoML library (TransmogrifAI), we make it easy for our data scientists to contribute new ways of solving challenging problems and evaluating them at-scale using experimentation frameworks.
-Our platform helps them ship the code to production to all customer simultaneously, automating the process of retraining 1000s of models and shipping billions of predictions per day.
+With the open source autoML library (TransmogrifAI), it’s easy for data scientists to contribute new ways of solving challenging problems and evaluating them at scale using experimentation frameworks.
+The platform helps you ship the code to production to all customers simultaneously, automating the process of retraining thousands of models and shipping billions of predictions per day.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?